stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/06-creating-the-screenlet-class.markdown

 2. Override the `createPageLoadInteractor` method to create and return an instance of your Interactor, `GuestbookListPageLoadInteractor`.
-This method includes `page` and `computeRowCount` arguments, which you can pass to the Interactor's constructor along with the `groupId`:
+This method includes `page` and `computeRowCount` arguments, which you can pass to the Interactor's constructor along with `groupId`:

         override public func createPageLoadInteractor(
             page: Int,